wso2/docs-is/en/docs/sample-use-cases/sample-scenario.md

 ### Requirements

-Listed below are the organizational requirement's that are addressed by WSO2 Identity Server.
+Listed below are the organizational requirements that are addressed by WSO2 Identity Server.

 - Employees need to remember multiple credentials when logging in to the many applications of **Pickup**.
-It is required to unify logins for employees with **Single Sign-on** so that employees will only have to remember a single password.
+It is required to unify logins for employees with **Single sign-on** so that employees will only have to remember a single password.

-    Try out <a href="single-sign-on">Single Sign-on</a>.
+    Try out <a href="single-sign-on">Single sign-on</a>.

 - Employee logins should be secured by making it difficult for unauthorized sources to access the applications.
-Therefore, it is required to apply an additional layer of of security using **Multi-Factor Authentication**.
+Therefore, it is required to apply an additional layer of security using **Multi-factor authentication**.

-    Try out <a href="multi-factor-authentication">Multi-Factor Authentication</a>.
+    Try out <a href="multi-factor-authentication">Multi-factor authentication</a>.

-- External consultants have to work on **Pickup** apps on a temporary basis.
+- External consultants have to work on **Pickup** apps temporarily.
 It is a hassle to create and delete accounts for them in the database.
 Therefore, it is required to log them in with their accounts in an external identity provider using <a href="federated-authentication">**Federated authentication**</a>.

     Try out <a href="federated-authentication">Federated authentication</a>.

-- With the expansion of **Pickup**, Rowan is having a hard time creating accounts for each and every employee joining the organization.
-Let new employees create their own accounts to speed up the process using <a href="self-sign-up">**Self Sign-up**</a>.
+- With the expansion of **Pickup**, Rowan is having a hard time creating accounts for every employee joining the organization.
+Let new employees create their own accounts to speed up the process using <a href="self-sign-up">**Self sign-up**</a>.

-    Try out <a href="self-sign-up">Self Sign-up</a>.
+    Try out <a href="self-sign-up">Self sign-up</a>.

 ## Set up the sample apps